-As one of the most majestic feats of nature on Earth, it’s no wonder that the Zhangjiajie National Forest Park is visited by millions of Chinese and international tourists every year on their trip to China.
+As one of the most majestic feats of nature on Earth, it’s no wonder that the Zhangjiajie National Forest Park is visited by millions of Chinese and international tourists every year and is a highlight of any trip to China.
 “Avatar Mountains”, a name frequently used to refer to the rugged peaks of Zhangjiajie area, came about because it was this very site that inspired the iconic backdrop from the eponymous sci-fi movie.
 If your feet are already itching to explore this mystical Chinese sight, here are some things you should know before setting out on your journey.
 Also, a sneak peek of these tours could further help plan your trip.

 Zhangjiajie National Park is located in the northern part of the Chinese Hunan province and is one of the several parks within the larger scenic site called Wuligyuan.
 The park spans 130 square kilometres of diverse landscape, which includes towering sandstone formations, limestone caves and thick rainforest made up of over 500 tree species.
 The park is also home to several species of birds, monkeys, salamanders and other animals.

 The Zhangjiajie National Forest Park lies in the subtropical belt, which is marked by four distinct seasons and high levels of humidity in the summer months.
 Even though the park remains open year-round, the best period to visit is from mid-spring to mid-fall.
 April and October, when the temperature hovers around 20°C, are the most favourable months for hiking.
 If you plan on visiting Zhangjiajie in the months of June and July, keep in mind that you might experience heavy rainfall and thick fog due to the monsoon season.

 If coming from outside the country, non-Chinese visitors have to make sure they hold the appropriate visa for China before travelling to Zhangjiajie park.
 To find out how to apply for visa, contact the visa office of the embassy or Consulate General of China in your country.